-Issues identified during the development of the Strategy included the following
+Issues identified during the development of the draft Strategy included:

-- The closely interconnected nature of different critical infrastructure adds complexity. - Many critical infrastructure providers are government owned in Tasmania, which makes coordination easier. - Many people know individuals across sectors and so often communication and coordination can be easier than in other states.
-However, single key person dependencies and contact points need to be managed. - Collaborative networks tend to be hazard or sector specific and may not include all relevant stakeholders.
-Some networks are opaque and there is limited government oversight across sectors and hazards.
+- The closely interconnected nature of different critical infrastructure adds complexity. - Many critical infrastructure providers are government owned in Tasmania, which makes coordination easier.

-- There is scope to better align local and statewide actions with related national strategies and improve local involvement in TISN. - Government and private sector responsibilities for the resilience of critical infrastructure and services needs to be clear. - Disaster resilience actions for aging infrastructure have to be balanced against the costs involved. - All parties need to ensure business continuity planning for critical service providers is comprehensive and practiced.
+- Many people know individuals across sectors and so often communication and coordination can be easier than in other states.
+However there are noted single key person dependencies and contact points. - Collaborative networks tend to be hazard or sector specific and may not include all relevant stakeholders.
+Some networks are opaque and there is limited government oversight across sectors and hazards. - Alignment with national strategies is sometimes unclear, and there is uneven involvement in TISN. - Government and private sector responsibilities for the resilience of critical infrastructure and services needs to be clear. - Disaster resilience actions for aging infrastructure have to be balanced against the costs involved. - There are known vulnerabilities and gaps in comprehensive and practiced business continuity planning.

-Ideas identified during the development of the Strategy included the following.
+Issues identified during the development of the draft Strategy included: